sperez8/redis-proxy-server/README.md

 ## Other commands

-Build or rebuild the app:
+Build or rebuild the server and integration test containers:
 ```bash
 make build
 ```

-Run only the proxy server:
+Build and run only the proxy server (for use in production):
 ```bash
 make run
 ```